jmagman/flutter-wiki/Triage.md

 - If it's specific to writing desktop Windows, macOS, Linux, or Web apps with Flutter, add the `a: desktop` label.
 - If it's related to a specific platform, add one of the "platform" labels.
 In particular, issues involving the Web backend should have the `platform-web` label.
 - If it's related to our testing infrastructure (LUCI, Cocoon, devicelab, Cirrus, etc), add the `team: infra` label.

-- If it's related to the developer tools -- that is, if it has or is going to receive `t: devtools`, or Android Studio, move it to the `flutter/devtools` repository for further triage, unless it looks like the first step is a change to the core parts of Flutter (engine or framework, in which case it should receive the `devtools` label as well as the pertinent labels for where the work should occur).
+Bugs relating to the developer tools or Android Studio should be moved to the `flutter/devtools` repo, unless it looks like the first step is a change to the core parts of Flutter (in which case it should receive the `devtools` label as well as the pertinent labels for where the work should occur).

 Bugs relating to the website should be moved to the `flutter/website` repo.

 Bugs relating to the IDEs should be moved to the `flutter/flutter-intellij` repo.

+#### Priority labels

+Provide an initial priority for the issue.
+In general, the priorities you should consider are:
+  * `P4` for bona fide bugs in current functionality (including regressions)
+  * `P5` for feature requests.
+  * `P6` for feature requests we're unlikely to work on in the immediate future, according to our [Roadmap](https://github.com/flutter/flutter/wiki/Roadmap).

+If it looks like it's critical (something that stops further builds or is a major regression in core functionality affecting all users) consider the `P0` label.
+If you assign the `P0` label to a bug, you _must_ reach out to a prospective owner to pass the baton for investigation.
+Try the `#hackers` channel on the Discord if you don't know someone who can help, or reach out to @Hixie.
+The `P0` bug is reserved for things that "stop the presses", as they also block further rolls to customers.

+Like `P0`, we reserve `P1` and `P2` labels for things that should surface in our weekly critical triage meeting.
+In general, `P1` issues are bugs blocking top-tier customers from shipping immediately or breaks in core functionality affecting all users, and `P2` issues are bugs that block top-tier customers from shipping soon, or breaks in core functionality affecting most users.

+`P3` issues are issues that have been triaged up from `P4` by team triage.

+#### Additional labels

+Once the main labels above are added, consider what additional labels could be added, in particular:

+Add any of the applicable "severe: *" labels; typically only one will apply but sometimes `severe: regression` will apply in conjunction with one of the others.

+Add any of the applicable "a: *" labels.
+There are many, it's worth browsing the list to get an idea of which ones might apply.

 ### Issues requiring domain expertise